-The key processes the Board has established to review the adequacy and integrity of the Group's system of internal control are as follows:
+The key processes the Board has established to review the adequacy and integrity of the Group's systems of internal control are as follows:

-- A clearly defined responsibilities and duties, organisation structure and authorization levels have been established and communicated by the Board to the Committees of the Board and to the management of key operating subsidiary companies; - (ii) The Board meets at least once every quarter to deliberate on the Group's management and financial performances, business developments and corporate issues.
-The Board also reviews and approves the Group's quarterly financial results, audited financial statements and annual reports; - (iii) The existence of an Environment, Safety and Health ("ESH") Committee at a major subsidiary company of the Group comprising representatives from various departments and this ESH Committee meets to deliberate on staff safety and health issues in accordance with ESH policies; and - (iv) Internal audits are conducted on a quarterly basis to review the system of internal control and the processes that are in place to identify, manage and report risks.
+- (i) A clearly defined responsibilities and duties, organisation structure and authorisation levels have been established and communicated by the Board to the Committees of the Board and to the management of key operating subsidiary companies; - (ii) The existence of an Executive Committee ("EXCO") which comprises key members of the Group's senior management.
+The EXCO's principal role is to deliberate on strategic matters, capital expenditures, investment matters, remuneration and other major corporate and operational issues.
+Issues deliberated at the EXCO are subsequently tabled to the Board for approval; - (iii) The Board meets at least once every quarter to deliberate on the Group's management and financial performances, business developments and corporate issues.
+The Board also reviews and approves the Group's quarterly financial results, audited financial statements and annual reports; - (iv) The existence of an Environment, Safety and Health ("ESH") Committee at a major subsidiary company of the Group comprising representatives from various departments and this ESH Committee meets to deliberate on staff safety and health issues in accordance with ESH policies; and - (v) Internal audits are conducted on a quarterly basis to review the systems of internal control and the processes that are in place to identify, manage and report risks.
 The Audit Committee reviews the internal audit reports and highlights to the Board its activities, findings and recommendations.